top of page

 TIDES is a blended finance platform for the Pacific aimed at providing flexible financing to local renewable energy developers with the goal of catalysing investment in zero-emissions projects across the full range of sizes, from mini-grids to large grid-connected systems.

-The Peace Renewable Energy Credit (P-REC) Aggregation Facility is an impact-focused facility unlocking finance for new renewable energy projects in fragile, energy-poor countries in Sub-Saharan Africa by providing upfront P-REC revenue to project developers in exchange for the ownership of P-RECs generated by the project.
+The P-REC Aggregation Facility (PAF) is an impact-focused facility aiming to unlock finance for renewable energy projects in fragile, energy-poor countries in Sub-Saharan Africa by providing upfront revenue to project developers in exchange for Peace Renewable Energy Credits (P-RECs).

 MW operational renewable